reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Psychology.md

 # Rational Psychology

+The Moral Problem

+1. Moral judgments are truth-apt.
+2. Truth-apt judgments must be beliefs (i.e. descriptive).
+3. Moral judgments are intrinsically motivating.
+4. Beliefs are not sufficient for intrinsic motivation.

 ## The Deliberative Perspective

-*Maybe there is a third perspective, in between the deliberative and the intentional, the notion of a non-deliberative decision that does not manifest itself into an intention.
-For example, consider someone lying their bed who decides to grab a piece of cake to eat, but this doesn't manifest itself in the form of an intention because the person is too lazy.
-This would be a consciously endorsed desire, but not the active desire (i.e. intention).
-Further, we can imagine that this is not a deliberatively endorsed desire, if e.g. the person also believed that he shouldn't eat the cake.

 Intentional action can be explained from two perspectives, the *intentional* and the *deliberative*.
 From the intentional perspective, intentional action can be explained by citiing *motivating reasons*, i.e. by citing a belief-desire pair that fits into a pattern of teleological explanation.
 From the deliberative perspective, intentional action can be explained by citing *normative reasons*, i.e. by citing a pattern of rational deliberation that either did, or could have, produced it.
 This involves citing the considerations that one reflects over in deciding what to do.

 The deliberative perspective must be explanatory because when we decide what to do after deliberation, that often makes a difference in what we do.
 This would be impossible if the deliberative perspective were not explanatory, since the connection between deliberation and our action would be purely causally contingent.
 Thus, our attitudes towards the propositions that figure in our deliberations must be capable of figuring an explanation of our action.

 However, there must also be some slack between desires and values.
 An agent may desire to X without valuing to X (e.g. kleptomaniac, addicts, etc.).
 Likewise, an agent may value X without desiring to X (e.g. the depressed, weakness of will).
 In general, due to psychological compulsions, physical addictions, emotional disturbances, etc. there is an imperfect connection between what an agent judges to be a normative reasons for action and the agent's motivating reasons for action.

-Vaguely, to judge that one has normative reason to X is to *endorse* X under deliberation.
+To judge that one has normative reason to X is to *endorse* X under deliberation.
 Normative judgments then can be vaguely characterized as *deliberative endorsement* of some propositional content.
 Contrast this with undeliberative or unreflective endorsement, which are the sources of one's *motivating reasons*, the explanation of their intentional behavior.
-The question is to determine what it is to form deliberative endorsement of an action.
-Is it a desire, belief of some sort, etc.
+Voluntary actions can be explained by a belief and desire; these actions are done on the basis of normative reasnoing insofar as deliberation and reflection play a role in how the belief and desire manifest into action, e.g. if deliberation influences what one desires, which desires are actualized, etc. The question is to determine what it is to form deliberative endorsement of an action.
+Is it a desire, belief of some sort, etc?

+*Maybe there is a third perspective, in between the deliberative and the intentional, the notion of a non-deliberative decision that does not manifest itself into an intention.
+For example, consider someone lying in their bed who decides to grab a piece of cake to eat, but this doesn't manifest itself in the form of an intention because the person is too lazy.
+This would be a consciously endorsed desire, but not the active desire (i.e. intention).
+Further, we can imagine that this is not a deliberatively endorsed desire, if e.g. the person also believed that he shouldn't eat the cake.

 ## Competing Analyses